HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 | HubSpot CMS | color-contrast | heading-order | link-name | target-size |
 | Pixnet | heading-order | link-name | color-contrast | frame-title |

 Different CMS platforms have varying strengths and weaknesses.
-For example, it’s clear that ARIA components must have accessible names, yet 36% of websites built with GoDaddy Website Builder fail this test, while the median failure rate for all CMS platforms with more than 100,000 occurrences in our dataset is just 1%.
+For example, it's clear that ARIA components must have accessible names, yet 36% of websites built with GoDaddy Website Builder fail this test, while the median failure rate for all CMS platforms with more than 100,000 occurrences in our dataset is just 1%.
 GoDaddy is also an outlier in the area of dialog names, with 14% of tests failing compared to a mean failure rate of 1.3%.

 On the positive side, Duda stands out for button names, where only 2.6% of its websites fail the test, compared to a median of 13.3%.
 Even more impressive is Wix only 20% of Wix websites fail the Lighthouse test for color contrast, while the median failure rate among the most-used CMS platforms is 70%.
 Similarly, Wix performs exceptionally well regarding alternative text for images, with only 1.3% failing, compared to a median of 33.5%.